MichaIng/DietPi-Docs/docs/software/advanced_networking.md

     - SSID = `DietPi-HotSpot`
     - Access Key = `dietpihotspot`

-=== "Change WiFi settings"
+=== "Change hotspot settings"

+    Some hotspot settings can be changed to adopt to various circumstances.
+The main settings of the WiFi hotspot reside in the DHCP configuration file `/etc/dhcp/dhcpd.conf` and can be edited.
+The DHCP server configuration options are manifold and can be checked out e.g. via the [man pages of `isc-dhcp-server`](https://manpages.debian.org/testing/isc-dhcp-server/dhcpd.conf.5.en.html).
+    Below there are some basic settings described.

+    <h3>Change WiFi settings (SSID/Key/Channel)</h3>

     Once installed, you can change the WiFi HotSpot settings (SSID/Key/Channel) at any time:

     1. Run `dietpi-config`
     2. Navigate to *Networking Options: Adapters*, then select *WiFi*
     3. Whilst in this menu, it is highly recommended you set the Country Code to your country.
 Depending on your country regulations, this could allow for channels 12/13 and increased power output (range) for the hotspot

-=== "Change hotspot settings"

-    Some hotspot settings can be changed to adopt to various circumstances.
-The main settings of the WiFi hotspot reside in the DHCP configuration file `/etc/dhcp/dhcpd.conf` and can be edited.
-The DHCP server configuration options are manifold and can be checked out e.g. via the [man pages of `isc-dhcp-server`](https://manpages.debian.org/testing/isc-dhcp-server/dhcpd.conf.5.en.html).
-    Below there are some basic settings described.

     <h3>Change hotspot subnet address</h3>